asengupta07/Rhyzm/README.md

     API_KEY = '["<api-key>", ...]'
     CLIENT_ID = "<client id>"
     CLIENT_SECRET = "<client secret>"
-Note: API_KEY should always be a list, even if it is a single key.
+***P.S: API_KEY should always be a list, even if it is a single key.***

+## Note:
+I do not own or claim to own any data, information, media and/or intellectual property that is presented, distributed and/or used in this project.
+All of this aforementioned data is used in this project non-commercially and strictly for research/educational purposes.